brookestevens/tam-cuboulder/README.md

 </p>
 <h3> Styles </h3>
 <p>
 All of the stylesheets are in the src->styles directory and are written in plain css.
-There are no CSS preprocessors used and no modules installed to parse LESS or SASS, but can be added if desired!
+There are no CSS preprocessors used and no modules installed to parse LESS or SASS, but can be added if desired.
 </p>
 <h3> Documentation </h3>
 <p>